SGA (Student Government Organization Grant)

-If an organization is planning on requesting Student Government Association funds, the organization cannot advertise their even in any way, sell tickets, or enter into agreements with businesses (either written or verbal) until they have received approval from the Finance Committee.
+If an organization is planning on requesting Student Government Association funds, the organization cannot advertise their event in any way, sell tickets, or enter into agreements with businesses (either written or verbal) until they have received approval from SGA.

 The organization must have the president or leader of that organization sitting on the President's council, and must be in attendance of all meetings in order to receive Student Government funding.

-Student Government does not provide funding for Conferences.
+Student Government Association does not provide funding for Conferences.

 Selective Groups may receive funding for an event if they are registered in the Student Life Office and their event is open to all UDM students.